-Inspired by the literature on two-sided markets and on bundling, we develop a model of newspaper content choice and pricing that centers on this idea of the newspaper as a bundle.
-In practice, the newspaper bundle elements included sports, weather, entertainment, classified ads, and more, although we will focus on the local and national news elements.
-In our model, an incumbent media outlet chooses how much of each element of the bundle to include in the product in order to maximize profits across both the readership and advertising sides of the market.
+To formalize this idea that a more competitive national news market may affect a local newspaper's ability to produce local news, we develop a simple model of newspaper content choice and pricing.
+In our model, an incumbent media outlet chooses how much local and national news to include in its bundle in order to maximize profits across both the readership and advertising sides of the market.
 We show that entry in the market for national news makes bundling less profitable by limiting the incumbent's ability to extract consumer surplus.
 This diminished ability to leverage bundling, in turn, decreases the incumbent's incentives to provide both local and national news.
 Although our model is special in several ways, it offers a cautionary tale regarding the production of local news in a more competitive environment.

 The main empirical challenge we face in examining the effect of television stems from the non-exogenous nature of the roll-out of television: television entered larger and wealthier cities first.
-Our empirical strategy exploits exogenous variations in the introduction of television in the United States.
+Our empirical strategy exploits exogenous variations in the timing of the introduction of television in mid-sized markets in the United States.
 In particular, in the spirit of Gentzkow (2006) and Gentzkow and Shapiro (2008), we use the timing of the Federal Communications Commission (FCC) "freeze" that occurred between 1948 and 1952, primarily due to engineering difficulties.
 The freeze occurred as many mid-size markets were receiving licenses, and therefore we observe quasi-random variation in the entry date of television in a large set of television markets on opposite sides of the freeze.
-In addition, a typical television market covered several newspaper markets, offering a large set of treatment and control print news markets.
+A typical television market covered several newspaper markets, offering a large set of treatment and control print news markets.
 These features allow us to isolate and measure the impact of television on local newspapers.

 The empirical analysis required a significant data collection effort.
-We digitized annual circulation, cover price, advertising rates, and advertising quantity data for the universe of U.S. daily newspapers for 1944-1964.
-We combine this with data we digitized regarding the first broadcast dates of all television stations in the U.S..
+We digitized annual circulation, cover price, advertising rates, and advertising quantity data for the universe of U.S. daily newspapers for 1944-1964.1 We combine this with data we digitized regarding the first broadcast dates of all television stations in the U.S..
 For each station, we observe the tower's location, height, channel, and broadcasting power.
 We use this data to construct reception contours to precisely determine which newspaper markets were exposed to television at a given point in time.
 For a subset of newspapers exposed to the freeze whose content have been digitized, we further gather data on the content of the newspaper itself.
 We focus on a sample of 102 newspapers that had full issues available from an online archive.
 We code the content of these newspapers for the third Tuesday and Saturday of March and the third Thursday and Saturday of September for each year from 1946 to 1955.
 We manually measure the quantity of news (categorized by type) versus advertising, photos, and editorials, noting any content sourced from a wire service.
 We additionally use machine learning techniques to identify the amount of article text on each page of each of these issues, giving us an objective measure of the amount of content contained within each issue.